-Another thing that will change post-Brexit is the status of UK travellers within Europe.
+The status of UK travellers within Europe will change post-Brexit.
 Instead of enjoying free movement within the EU, we’ll become “third-country nationals” and subject to the standard rules of admission for citizens of countries such as the US, Japan and Australia.
+This will come into effect after the transition period ends on December 31.

 Some of these rules aren’t particular onerous.
 For example, you’ll need to have at least six months left on your passport from your date of arrival in Europe.
-This is the case when we travel to many countries outside the EU anyway, so it’s not a massive deal.
+This is the case when we travel to many countries outside the EU anyway, so it’s not a huge change.

-A bigger issue is that after 29 March 2019, British visitors to the EU will be limited to a stay of 90 days in any 180-day period.
+A bigger issue after December 31 is British visitors to the EU will be limited to a stay of 90 days in any 180-day period.
 You might be asked more questions at the European border such as how you’ll support yourself during your trip, where you will stay, and whether you have a return ticket home.

 The European Travel Information and Authorisation System (ETIAS)

-After 29 March 2019, there will be a transition period during which Brits won’t need a visa to go to Europe.
-But that will change when the European Travel Information and Authorisation System (ETIAS) is implemented in 2021.
+During the transition period, Brits won’t need a visa to go to Europe.
+But that will change when the European Travel Information and Authorisation System (ETIAS) is implemented next year.

-From 2021, British travellers will need to complete an online ETIAS application form before going to Europe.
+From 2021, if you want to visit Europe for longer than 90 days, British travellers will need to complete an online ETIAS application form before going to Europe.
 It will cost €7 to register for three years and you’ll need to do it 72 hours before you want to travel.

 The ETIAS isn’t a visa – it’s a visa waiver and will work in a similar way to the ESTA visa-waiver scheme in the US.